marcelja/facebook-delete/README.md

 Download the binary file for your platform of the [latest release](https://github.com/marcelja/facebook-delete/releases).

-Make the binary executable and run it.
+Linux/macOS: Make the binary executable and run it.
 Example:

 ```
 $ chmod +x deleter-linux
 $ ./deleter-linux
 ```

+Windows: Run the .exe file and select "More information" and "Run anyway".

 ### From source

 A recent [Go](https://golang.org/) version needs to be installed.
 This can be done via your package manager or the golang website.
 Make sure that your `GOPATH` environment variable is set properly.

-#### Go get everyting
+#### Go get everything

 This would also `go get` the other dependencies:
 ```